Healthy lifestyles are born from habit. Here's how to create your own healthy habits today.

 The truth is, many of them do.
 And in all likelihood, their healthy lifestyles are not “perfect” all the time.
 They have busy lives.
 They know grabbing take-away means no cooking and no cleaning up.
 They hear the chocolate croissant calling their name at 3pm.
 But their overall healthy habits have come from practice – from learning to make choices more often in those moments that help take them a step forward in their health journey.

 We shouldn’t compare ourselves to others, or feel bad for seemingly not being as strong or dedicated as they are.
-Everyone’s life is different, and there are so many factors that influence our lifestyles, habits and behaviors.
+Everyone’s life is different, and there are so many factors that influence our lifestyles, habits and behaviours.

 But if better health is a goal you want to work towards, taking inspiration from the people you admire, observing their habits, and following some of their examples can be a useful way to stay motivated.